Trial of George Zimmerman: For the verdict

-After the trial, as calls to prosecute Zimmerman for an alleged federal civil right violation were heard, The Los Angeles Times editorial board wrote that such a move was unwarranted by the evidence and could amount to double jeopardy: "[Zimmerman] shouldn't have assumed that Martin was up to no good, and he shouldn't have pursued him after a police dispatcher warned him not to.
+After the trial, as calls to prosecute Zimmerman for an alleged federal civil rights violation were heard, the Los Angeles Times editorial board wrote that such a move was unwarranted by the evidence and could amount to double jeopardy: "[Zimmerman] shouldn't have assumed that Martin was up to no good, and he shouldn't have pursued him after a police dispatcher warned him not to.
 And yet not every tragedy or bad judgment is proof of a crime, much less a federal civil rights violation."